aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 This notation avoids having to write the name `some_function` three times.
 Note that many people use the name **decorator** both to mean the special syntax \(decorator expression\) **and** to refer to the decorator function itself.

 Because we want to preserve some information \(such as the docstring or the name of the function\) when using the decorator pattern in Python, a special decorator named `wraps` is available in the `functools` module of the standard library.
 In general, it is preferable to use code from the Python standard library wherever possible, since it is almost guaranteed to be more efficient and bug-free than code you might write yourself.
 However, importing this module triggers many other modules import ... and, since Brython requires calls over the internet any time a module is imported, the first time `wraps` is imported causes a noticeable delay in the code execution.
-I thus recommend that you write your own code instead of using a decorator from the standard library or use some of the decorators I have made available for you as mentioned elsewhere in this book.
+I thus recommend that you write your own code instead of using a decorator from the standard library or, **even better**, use some of the decorators I have made available for you as mentioned elsewhere in this book.

 [^1]: In French, use `ecrit()`.